PayString/rfcs/src/spec/payid-easy-checkout.md

 Recipients who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery Server to obtain a PayID Easy Checkout URL.
-PayID Discovery Servers that wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.
+PayID Discovery Servers that wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this document in all PayID Easy Checkout Discovery responses.

 Recipients SHOULD implement fallback measures to complete a checkout flow if a payer's wallet does not support PayID Easy Checkout.